ProvableHQ/ARCs/arc-0021/README.md

 Beacon nodes are the main entry points into the network.
 They aim to provide new nodes with peer lists containing active and routable addresses, including sync providers.
 They don't run with a sync layer enabled and thus don't store or propagate any chain state.

 They maintain 20% of their peering capacity free below the `max-peers` limit to accept new connections and don't connect to any peers on their own initiative.
 In other words, `min-peers` is ignored for these nodes.
+They also maintain connections with a few other beacons in order to propagate peer lists.

 Beacons select peers to include in their peer lists from the peerbook in a specific order, moving to the next set only if the previous was empty.